andrewwhitten/template-sfdc2localdisk-file-download/README.md

 3) This Flow could be shortened a great deal, however this way is easier to examine each step and output the log.

 4) You could return the file in the service itself, rather than save to local disk.
 Go for it.

+5) This project doesn't have a lot of good practices that Anypoint should have, such as error handling, input validation, etc. It shouldn't be used for Production.
+The intention is just to show how to get a file.